QQuick/SimPyLC/README.rst

 - Quaternion module added to accurately model rotational movement
 - Cones and Ellipsoids added
 - Optional moving camera added with synchroneous caching for accurate tracking
+- Pure Python controls added, just using the simulator to test without actual controlled hardware

 *REMARK: All complete Arduino examples were tested on the Arduino Due, since that's the one I own, but they should run on the One with only slight I/O modifications (PWM instead of true analog output, using a shift register if you run short of I/O pins etc.)*